 In addition, the Group shall be responsible and shall provide for the post-closure management and post-closure land use of the Facility, including maintenance and rehabilitation activities after the physical closure of the sanitary landfill.
 The Group shall also continuously monitor the implementation of the Closure Action Plan of the landfill for a period of ten (10) years.
-As of December 31, 2021 and 2020, the Group's ARO-liability has a carrying value of P29.08 million and P31.96 million, respectively.
+As of December 31, 2022 and 2021, the Group's ARO-liability has a carrying value of ₱31.28 million and ₱29.08 million, respectively.
+For the period ended December 31, 2022 and 2021, the related interest expense recognized to accrete the liability amounted to ₱2.20 million and nil, respectively.